 2-page Fishboy strip with art by Stokes (cleaned up and combined as a single image)

 Cor!!
 (UK comic) 1970 - 1972

 After the murder of his parents a white boy grows up in the remote Kalahari desert and learns to communicate with reptiles.
 He wears flesh-coloured briefs and a skin-tight suit of lizard scales which he can cause to change colour at will, thereby camouflaging himself (actually of course the artist just draws his body as a transparent outline).
 The accompanying image is from one of the few Kid Chameleon strips I still have.
-It’s a bit blurry because the colours are printed out of register, but it demonstrates the principle behind his camouflage.
+It’s a bit blurry because the colours are printed out of register (as they were all too often), but it demonstrates the principle behind his camouflage.
 Changing colour apparently takes an effort, judging by the grunts he always emits while doing it!
 He too wanders the world, searching for his parents’ killer, whom he eventually finds and turns over to the authorities before returning to the Kalahari.

 The fact that Scott Goodall wrote both Fishboy and Kid Chameleon explains their many obvious similarities...and implausibilities!
 Individual issues of these comics may be hard to come by nowadays, but annuals and summer specials tend to crop up more frequently.

 “They say he was abandoned by summer people and raised by squirrels.”

 Cartoon by Gahan Wilson